stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Painless upgrades
+## Painless Upgrades

 There will be a point on the future when we add a new cool feature and you want to use it, then you face the question: how to upgrade?

-No problem, we have it covered (again), to upgrade the software you just need to follow this steps, all do you need is a internet connection on you mail server (or access to a local repository)
+No problem, we have it covered (again).

+To upgrade the software you just need to follow this steps with an internet connection on you mail server (or access to a local repository):

-I assume you moved to the folder where you keep your local clone copy of the MailAD repository _(`/root/mailad` in recommended)_ to make the next steps.
+0. Change dir to the folder where you keep your local clone copy of the MailAD repository `cd /root/mailad` is the default and recommended.
 0. Upgrade the new code from github with the command `git pull && git reset --hard`.
-0. Make a raw backup with the command `make backup` and note the filename it shows to you (seriously: **WRITE IT DOWN on paper**)
+0. Make a raw backup with the command `make backup` and write down the filename it shows (seriously: **WRITE IT DOWN on paper**)
 0. Run the upgrade process with `make upgrade` and follow instructions if you hit some rock.

-The above last step will make a second automatic raw backup "just in case".
+This step creates a second automatic raw backup "just in case".

 **Note:** _Since August 2020 we have a procedure that upgrades your custom config file to include new features, in that case you will receive a notice about the need to check the file `/etc/mailad/mailad.conf` for new options, also check the `Changelog.md` file for news about the changes and new features._

-From time to time we introduce a new feature and that feature needs your attention or a specific configuration or tweak in your environment, if that's the case please complete the suggested steps or fixes and re-run the `make upgrade` command until it finishes ok.
+From time to time we introduce new features and probably that features need your attention or a specific configuration or tweak in your environment, if that's the case please complete the suggested steps or fixes and re-run the `make upgrade` command until it finishes ok.

-If al goes well you will be the proud administrator of a MailAD instance, or not?
+If al goes well you will be the proud administrator of an upgraded MailAD instance, or not?

 ### GGGRRR!
-The upgrade failed! how I revert the failed upgrade?
+The Upgrade Failed!
+How Do I Revert The Failed Upgrade?

-Did you wrote down the backup file name on the second step from the list above right?
+Did you wrote down the backup file name on the third step from the list above right?
 If not scroll up to the terminal log and search for it.

-Once you have identified the file, it's just to run the following command:
+Once you have identified the file name, you just need to run the following command:

 ```sh
 make restore